 2.0 methodology

-This section discusses the materials, methods and equipment’s used for this study.
+This section discusses the materials, methods and equipment used for this study.

 2.1 Sample preparation

 Groundnut shell and groundnut straw was collected from a farm in Benue State during its harvest season from June – August after the grains had been removed.
 The samples were sun dried for two (2) weeks to reduce their moisture content.
 The samples was then be chopped and grounded by combined mechanical and manual size reduction method.
 The major samples of the wastes which is the shell and straw were mixed in the ratio of 100:0, 75:25, 50:50, 25:75 and 0:100 by weight.